§ 4110 General powers; county government procedures; ordinances.

 § 4122 Investment powers.

-The county government by its Levy Court may authorize and order the investment of idle funds kept as surplus by the Receiver of Taxes not reasonably required to be maintained on a demand basis in such manner as recommended by the County Comptroller.
+The county government by its Levy Court may authorize and order the investment of idle funds kept as surplus and not reasonably required to be maintained on a demand basis in such manner as recommended by the Director of Finance.
 Investment of county funds shall be in accordance with general state law and the ordinances of the county government governing such investments.
 All interest or investments and moneys so earned from these idle or surplus funds shall accrue only to the benefit of the County of Kent.

 § 4123 Department of Finance.